“Rejuve! An adults-only retreat offering space, serenity and spring-fed geothermal pools, just 20 minutes from Palm Springs”

 - Guest Lounge

-The 10 pool-facing rooms are as ascetic as a monk’s cell: white-on-white with concrete floors, wood plank book shelves and pegs for towels for towels and robes.
+The 10 pool-facing rooms with platform, king-sized beds are as ascetic as a monk’s cell: white-on-white with concrete floors, wood-plank bookshelves, and pegs for towels and robes.
 Four rooms have a kitchen and every room has a semi-private patio with a small table and chairs.

 Call it sensory deprivation or balm for an overactive mind, the stark minimalist décor washes away the superfluous and reinvigorates overwrought senses like a cool splash of water.
 During the day, the desert sun floods through the French doors.
-At night, pull the curtain strung across a ceiling wire to block the neon-turquoise glow of the pool and keep your room from being a fishbowl.
+At night, pull the curtain across to block the neon-turquoise glow of the pool and relax into a deep sleep.

 - Air conditioning